Digital SLRs With Video |

 Since digital SLR video technology is in its infancy, it's not without limitations.

-If you decide to get a digital SLR with video right now, there are two things that you'll have to deal with:
+If you decide to get a digital SLR with video right now, there are two things that you'll have to deal with (although some cameras are already overcoming these):

-- Focus is manual ONLY - the high-tech autofocus system in the camera won't work during video capture
+1. Autofocus can be slow - the high-tech autofocus system in the camera can't be used during video capture

-- Movie duration is limited - as the sensor captures video it gets warmer, so time limits are placed on video capture so the sensor doesn't overheat
+2. Movie duration is limited - digital sensors get hot the longer they are used, so time limits are placed on video capture so the sensor doesn't overheat

 The second issue - limited video capture time - is perhaps more of a blessing than a real drawback.